 Learn about the contribution German-Americans have made to New Orleans

-The Museum is Currently Closed.
+The Museum is now open

 The German-American Cultural Center and Museum tells the stories of the German immigrants who founded Mechanikham in 1836 – the village that became Gretna, Louisiana.
 Those settlers and their descendants forged Gretna’s history.

 We are passionate about the German-American experience in the New Orleans area.